doecode/server/src/main/java/gov/osti/services/Metadata.md

 The software project may specify many different types of organizations, such as Sponsoring, Research, and Contributing Organizations, but each contains similar field name information, as defined below.
 Organizations are distinguished by particular information:  Sponsors contain one or more funding identifiers or award numbers, while Contributing organizations provide the type of contribution made to the project.
+DOE sponsoring organizations are required to send a valid DOE contract number as a "primary_award" field.

 ```json
 "sponsoring_organizations":[